Get a free, no obligation personal loan quote with rates as low as 9.99%

 Will selling my car with a loan on it affect my credit?

-You can calculate your car’s equity by comparing your car’s value and to how much you have left on your car loan.
+You can calculate your car’s equity by comparing your car’s value to how much you have left on your car loan.
 When your car is worth less than what you owe, it means you have negative equity.
-For example, if your car is worth $10,000 and you have $12,000 remaining on your car loan, you have negative equity.
+For example, if your car is worth $10,000 and you have $12,000 remaining on your car loan, you would be considered “upside down” by $2,000.

 Caitlin Wood, BA avatar on Loans Canada